-D.6.1 Information Needed
+D. 6.1 Information Needed

-In order to establish a Default Energy Bid for a Generating Unit based on the Negotiated Rate Option, the Scheduling Coordinator for the Generating Unit must provide the CAISO with the following information:
+In order to establish a Default Energy Bid for a Generating Unit based on the Negotiated Rate Option, the Scheduling Coordinator for the Generating Unit must provide the CAISO's Market Monitoring Unit or an alternative independent entity selected by the CAISO with the following information:

-29 Opportunity cost varies based on CAISO processes described in Attachment N of Market Instruments Business Practice Manual.

-- 1. The proposed Default Energy Bid for the Generating Unit to be used under the Negotiated Rate Option. - 2.
-The market and time periods for which the proposed bid would be applicable (DAM and RTM; peak and off-peak hours; start and end dates). - 3.
-A descriptive explanation and justification of the basis or need for the proposed bid, including numerical calculations and supporting documentation including the Generating Unit's operating costs (e.g. fuel costs, operation and maintenance costs) and opportunity costs (if eligible). - 5.
-If applicable, any formulas, methodology or criteria proposed for modifying the bid to be used under the Negotiated Rate Option in response to potential changes in costs, operational or market conditions, or other relevant factors. - 6.
-If applicable, the Scheduling Coordinator may propose two alternative bids: (a) a preferred bid reflecting the Scheduling Coordinator's preferred bid under the Negotiated Rate Option, and (b) a temporary bid that could be utilized on an expedited basis pending more detailed review, discussion and negotiation concerning the preferred bid for the Generating Unit.
+1. The proposed Default Energy Bid for the Generating Unit to be used under the Negotiated Rate Option.

+2. The market and time periods for which the proposed bid would be applicable (DAM and RTM; peak and off-peak hours; start and end dates).

+3. A descriptive explanation and justification of the basis or need for the proposed bid, including numerical calculations and supporting documentation including the Generating Unit's operating costs (e.g. fuel costs, operation and maintenance costs) and opportunity costs.

+4. The rank order of the three options for determining the Generating Unit's Default Energy Bid to be used if the proposed bid is accepted under the Negotiated Rate Option.

+5. If applicable, any formulas, methodology or criteria proposed for modifying the bid to be used under the Negotiated Rate Option in response to potential changes in costs, operational or market conditions, or other relevant factors.

+6. If applicable, the Scheduling Coordinator may propose two alternative bids: (a) a preferred bid reflecting the Scheduling Coordinator's preferred bid under the Negotiated Rate Option, and (b) a temporary bid that could be utilized on an expedited basis pending more detailed review, discussion and negotiation concerning the preferred bid for the Generating Unit.

-D.6.2 Review of Information Submitted to the CAISO
+D.6.2 Review of Information Submitted to the CAISO of Independent Entity

-After receipt of a request to establish a bid under the Negotiated Rate Option, the CAISOs will review the information and provide a written response within ten (10) business days.
+After receipt of a request to establish a bid under the Negotiated Rate Option, the CAISO's Market Monitoring Unit or an alternative independent entity selected by the CAISO will review the information and provide a written response within ten (10) business days.
 The CAISO will assess bid levels or formulas proposed by Scheduling Coordinators on the basis of one or more of the following:

-- > Operating cost data and other appropriate input from the Market Participant; - ➤ The CAISO's estimated costs of the Electric Facility, taking into account the best data available to the CAISO; - An Appropriate average of competitive bids of one or more similar Electric Facilities information provided by a Scheduling Coordinator shall be subject to confidentiality provisions of the CAISO Tariff.
+Operating cost data, opportunity cost, and other appropriate input from the Market Participant;

+The CAISO's estimated costs of the Electric Facility, taking into account the best data available to the CAISO;

+An Appropriate average of competitive bids of one or more similar Electric Facilities

 Additional information may be requested from the Scheduling Coordinator as necessary to assess the reasonableness of the proposed bid and other potential bid levels.
-To expedite this process, the Scheduling Coordinator shall make representatives available to explain and discuss the rationale and supporting documentation for the proposed bid with the CAISO.
-All
+To expedite this process, the Scheduling Coordinator shall make representatives available to explain and discuss the rationale and supporting documentation for the proposed bid with the CAISO and any alternative independent entity selected by the CAISO.
+All information provided by a Scheduling Coordinator shall be subject to confidentiality provisions of the CAISO Tariff.